25 Best Travel Movies Of All Time (Films That Will Inspire You To Travel)by harrismcteyd | created - 04 Jul 2014 | updated - 09 Oct 2016 | Public

 Not Rated | 155 min | Comedy, Drama

-Three friends decide to turn their fantasy vacation into reality after one of their number becomes engaged.
+Three friends decide to turn their fantasy vacation into reality after one of their friends gets engaged.

 Where It Takes You: Spain

 Zindagi Na Milegi Dobara ( You Don't Get Life a Second Time ) - Two lifelong friends (Hrithik Roshan, Farhan Akhtar) take a third (Abhay Deol) on a road trip through Spain instead of throwing a traditional bachelor party.

 16. How Much Further (2006)